Overview of Conduct Boards

 Student Conduct Board

 The Student Conduct Board (SCB) is the peer judicial review board for the campus community at Oglethorpe University.
 The SCB meets once a week during the year and is responsible for hearing judicial cases involving alleged residence life policy violations.
 In cases involving greek life, the SCB greek board members will hear and make a decision regarding the case.
 The board includes, at a minimum, one student from the sophomore, junior, and senior classes, two students representing the first-year class (one may be a transfer), two students representing the Inter Fraternity Council and Inter Sorority Council, and a student with responsibilities on the Residence Hall Association.
 Elections for the board occur in late spring and members are voted on by the study body or elected by their individual organizations.
 The Chief Conduct Officer (or a designee) serves as a non-voting advisor to the board.
-To learn more about the board, visit the Student Judicial Board website.
+To learn more about the board, visit the Student Conduct Board website.

 Faculty-Staff Conduct Board